rust-unofficial/too-many-lists/text/first-pop.md

 return `None`, but in this case it's probably a better idea to return `unimplemented!()`, to indicate that we aren't done implementing the function.
-`unimplemented!()` is a macro (`!` indicates a macro) that panics (basically just crashes in a controller manner) the program when we get to it.
+`unimplemented!()` is a macro (`!` indicates a macro) that panics (basically just crashes in a controlled manner) the program when we get to it.

 ```rust
 pub fn pop(&mut self) -> Option<i32> {